Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 ## Create Rows and Columns

-Columns and Rows can be created with python Iterables or extracted from an existing Table.
+Columns and rows can be created with python Iterables or extracted from an existing table.

 If we want to create a Row we have to provide a [TableSchema][safeds.data.tabular.typing.TableSchema].
 This TableSchema contains information about the columns, which data they are storing and which order they have.
 The TableSchema takes a dictionary as input with the names of the columns as keys and their [ColumnTypes][safeds.data.tabular.typing.ColumnType] as values.